agardnerIT/keptn-integration-boilerplate/README.md

 ## Jenkins

-### Usecase: Jenkins has a public IP and Keptn can trigger Jenkins Jobs
+### Usecase: Keptn and Jenkins Deployed in the same network

+For example, both Keptn and Jenkins are deployed privately on premise OR keptn and Jenkins are both available publicly.

+In other words, inbound comms from Keptn to Jenkins is possible.
+Keptn is able to send POST requests to trigger a Jenkins Job.

 ![keptn_jenkins_1](https://user-images.githubusercontent.com/26523841/171759371-9aab309b-7526-4ace-8030-dda23a4ec875.png)